 Examples of where this would be an issue are an affiliate, session, or conversion tracking script parameters as well as an alternate domain presence that may change your URL slightly.
 For example:

 In the example above, both URLs essentially go to the same page.
 However, search engines may not realize this.
 Therefore, you may not always have control as to which URL is represented on your search engine results.
-This causes some search engines - most notably Google - to flag situations like the above as possible "duplicate content" which may indirectly hurt your search rankings.
+This causes some search engines — most notably Google — to flag situations like the above as possible "duplicate content" which may indirectly hurt your search rankings.

 The good news is, canonical URLs are built into the cart already and require no extra work on your part.
 Pinnacle Cart even automatically handles secure/non-secure URL switching, fully behind the scenes.

 Some examples of what your canonical URL could look like are listed below:

 Now, you can see what this would look like in your own cart, by looking at the example screenshot shown below in red.

-This is what a canonical URL that is already embedded in PinnacleCart's store looks like, which is what google and other search engines are looking for.
+This is what a canonical URL looks like when it is embedded in PinnacleCart's store, which is what Google and other search engines are looking for.

 Links to Related Articles

 If you didn't get your question answered, please contact the Pinnacle Cart Support Team.
 To submit a ticket, go to the My Account drop-down menu at the top right of the admin area and select Support.